Dubuque council approves ballot language for $74M Five Flags expansion

 Dubuque voters will head to the polls this fall to decide the fate of the city’s aging civic center, and whether to increase their taxes to reconstruct it.

-Council members voted, 7-0, to approve proposed ballot language for a Sept.
+Council members this week unanimously signed off on proposed ballot language for a Sept.
 8 vote on a $74.3 million expansion of the more than 40-year-old Five Flags Center.

 “This has been a very long conversation, but in all reality the community itself has not had the conversation yet,” said Council Member Brad Cavanagh, whose ward includes Five Flags.